elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 ### Ingestion

-Any component producing data (Beats, Logstash, third-party developed, etc.) will need to adopt the mappings in their index templates.
+Any component producing data (Agent, Beats, Logstash, third-party developed, etc.) will need to adopt the mappings in their index templates.

 ### Usage mechanisms